Markkreel/Encryption-CLI/README.md

 A Python utility for securely encrypting files with AES-256 encryption and zlib compression, with integrity verification and progress tracking.

+## DEVELOPMENT NOTE!

+The program is currently stable but doesn't have a complete CLI integration for encryption/decryption and compression features.
+To test the program, you can skip the usage section and directly use `run.py`.
+Modify the `FILE_PATH` variable in `run.py` to encrypt/decrypt your desired file.
+You can also adjust the compression level in `main.py` by modifying `compression_level` variable.

+You still have the option to run the encryption/decryption features separately from the compression feature by running `filelock.py` in your CLI.

 ## Specifications

 - AES-256 CBC mode encryption